 All are welcome.
 See the Events calendar for information about upcoming Reflection mornings.

 Australian Grail women have actively sought to learn of and from other faith traditions.
-The Sydney centre has hosted talks by Swami Sridharananda (Vedanta Centre of Sydney), Imam Afroz Ali (Al Ghazzali Centre), Zuleyha Keskin and ran an interfaith study group exploring Christianity, Judaism and Islam.
+The Sydney centre has hosted talks by Swami Sridharananda (Vedanta Centre of Sydney), Imam Afroz Ali (Al Ghazzali Centre), Zuleyha Keskin and has run an interfaith study group exploring Christianity, Judaism and Islam.

 The Brisbane group also seek to deepen their own spirituality through exploring the spirituality of other faiths - Buddhism, Islam, Hinduism.
 Sikhism, Judaism -- an activity which includes visiting different places of worship.

 "Meditating on the four Buddhist Brahma Viharas of lovingkindness, compassion, appreciative joy (being happy for others without envy) and equanimity is totally compatible with Catholic spirituality.
 We appreciate the five pillars of Islam: Belief in God (imam), prayer (salat), charity (zakat), fasting (sawm) and pilgrimage (hajj).
 Visits to mosques, temples, synagogues are opening our minds to the beliefs and practices of other faiths while strengthening our own.
 Attendance at the Melkite Mass in the Byzantine tradition continues to broaden our understanding and practice within our own faith."
 (Ann Aboud, Brisbane Grail member)